 This planning effort was completed during the 2011-12 federal fiscal year.
-The recommendations included three separate phases of improvements with a estimated total cost of \$140 million.
+The recommendations included three separate phases of improvements with an estimated total cost of \$140 million.
 The city of Keizer Planning Commission gave its support for the IAMP in 2012, and the Keizer City Council adopted an amendment to include the findings of the IAMP into their TSP in 2014.
-The city of Salem also needs to include policy language in their TSP that adopts the IAMP; this will happen by Summer 2015.
-Once both cities have shown support for the IAMP, the projects will be included in a future draft SKATS RTSP, with projects added to the illustrative list.
+The city of Salem has included policy language in their TSP that includes the IAMP.
+Adoption of the TSP updates will happen in early 2016.
+Once both cities have shown support for the IAMP, the projects will be included in a future draft SKATS RTSP with projects added to the illustrative list.
 On a separate track, the Oregon Transportation Commission (OTC) will adopt the IAMP as a facility plan.

-SKATS staff will monitor the progress as the IAMP is adopted by the local jurisdictions and state.

-ODOT, city, and SKATS staff will present the adopted IAMP for endorsement in the SKATS RTSP update.
+- SKATS staff will monitor the progress as the IAMP is adopted by the local jurisdictions and state. - ODOT, city, and SKATS staff will present the adopted IAMP for endorsement in the SKATS RTSP update.